SpaceShaman/SpaceShaman.github.io/blog/posts/django-private-docs.md

     - Django
 ---

-# Createing private documentation with Django and MkDocs
+# Creating private documentation with Django and MkDocs

 In this article, I will show you how to create private documentation that can only be accessed by users with the appropriate permissions.
 We will use Django: [Django](https://www.djangoproject.com/) and [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).